adityagirinv/quotes-maker/README.md

 ## Contribution

-This code is fully written by Aditya Giri.
+This code is fully written by adityagirinv and support by @Lablnet to fix many issue.
 If you wish to co-operate with me or send an suggestion contact me on ***geotics.yt@gmail.com***

 ## LICENSE